vvvv/visualprogramming.net/content/blog/2024/Dates/Rhino User Webinar Rhino meets Realtime with vvvv/index.md

 We'll guide you through essential techniques, including .3dm file support, using user strings for informed geometry, and ensuring smooth integration of material properties between Rhino and vvvv.
 By the end of the session, you'll have a solid understanding of how to enhance your Rhino workflow with real-time interactivity and visualization, making your 3D models more dynamic and expressive.

-If you are looking for an in depth Webinar going around 3 hours have a look at the recording here: https://thenodeinstitute.org/courses/ss24-vvvv-integrating-rhino-3d-with-vvvv/

 This Webinar will be more of an introduction for the Rhino Community, showing the possibilities coming with vvvv.

+If you are looking for an in depth Webinar (3h) have a look at the recording here:

+https://thenodeinstitute.org/courses/ss24-vvvv-integrating-rhino-3d-with-vvvv/

 ## Who is it for?